catchthirtythree/GDQSchedule/README.md

 ## GDQ Schedule for Android
 Scrapes the GDQ Schedule page (https://gamesdonequick.com/schedule) and makes an okay looking table out of it.

+I will continue this project during AGDQ 2016.
+There's a very good possibility that it will be rewritten to some extent.
+Happy speedrunning until then!

 ## Bugs:
 - ~~Doesn't work offline (OutOfMemory errors during SplashActivity)~~
 - Sometimes reverses the order of the run lists (reproduceable without a network connection by refreshing a fragment)

 ## To-do:
 - General run info table tweaks
-- Run reminder (alarm)
+- Run reminder (alarm + notifications)
-- Settings page
+- Settings page (12/24 hour, alarm settings, notification settings,
 - Links to relevant websites
 - Links to twitch vods?
 - ~~Remove the lazy truncate table and find a better way to update the table~~